-&lt;sup>26 CBF/20/2, CBF/20/5/Rev.1 and CBF/20/22.
+&lt;sup>26 ICC-ASP/12/2, ICC-ASP/12/3and ICC-ASP/12/21.

-82. Examination of the reports showed the first impact of the reform of legal aid.
-For teams of legal representatives appointed from 1 April 2012, $\[mathbb{\in}22,000\]$ was saved over the period 2012/2013 for both the defence teams and for the victims' representatives.
-The Committee also noted that for the defence teams engaged in cases for which the first hearing had not started, the reform had reduced costs by $\[mathbb{\in}148,367\]$ over the period 2012/2013.
-Finally, with regard to the other 17 teams working before the Court, the Court noted that $\[mathbb{\in}34,000\]$ was saved in January and February 2013 due to the reduction from $\[mathbb{\in}4,000\]$ to $\[mathbb{\in}3,000\]$ in costs awarded to teams.
-Global savings in the amount of $\[mathbb{c}204,000\]$ were forecast for the current year.
-The Committee further noted that this did not include other aspects of reform that had not been applicable to date, given the stage of completion of certain files.

-83. It was anticipated that the legal aid reforms would reduce the growing impact of requests for participation by victims, including in the reparations proceedings that were expected in 2013.
-However, the Committee also noted that the overall cost of legal aid would be about 3.5 million for the defence teams and 4.9 million for victims' representatives in 2012, according to appendix I. In 2012, there were 11 defence teams (exceeding the projected number of seven), and the same trend can be seen with the 21 representatives of victims (exceeding the projected number of 12).

-84. However, legal aid reform can only achieve its objectives if the judicial activity is at the level envisaged by the Court.
+- 82. Examination of the reports showed the first impact of the reform of legal aid.
+For teams of legal representatives appointed from 1 April 2012, €2,000 was saved over the period 2012/2013 for both the defence teams and for the victims' representatives.
+The Committee also noted that for the defence teams engaged in cases for which the first hearing had not started, the reform had reduced costs by €148,367 over the period 2012/2013.
+Finally, with regard to the other 17 teams working before the Court, the Court noted that €34,000 was saved in January and February 2013 due to the reduction from €4,000 to €3,000 in costs awarded to teams.
+Global savings in the amount of €204,000 were forecast for the current year.
+The Committee further noted that this did not include other aspects of reform that had not been applicable to date, given the stage of completion of certain files. - 83.
+It was anticipated that the legal aid reforms would reduce the growing impact of requests for participation by victims, including in the reparations proceedings that were expected in 2013.
+However, the Committee also noted that the overall cost of legal aid would be about €3.5 million for the defence teams and €4.9 million for victims' representatives in 2012, according to appendix I. In 2012, there were eight defence teams (exceeding the projected number of seven), and the same trend can be seen with the 14 representatives of victims (exceeding the projected number of 12). - 84.
+However, legal aid reform can only achieve its objectives if the judicial activity is at the level envisaged by the Court.
 In 2012, only 123 of 215 scheduled court hearings were held.
 This has two consequences: first, an extension of procedures; and second, an increased need for legal aid.
-The Committee requested the Court provide a report in its $21^{st}$ session on the gradual implementation of the amended system of legal aid and on savings realized.
+The Committee requested the Court to provide a report in its 21st session on the gradual implementation of the amended system of legal aid and on savings realized.